natelandau/natelandau.com/content/posts/2024-12-09-from-jekyll-to-pelican.md

 }
 ```

+### Custom Deployment Tasks with Invoke

-[Invoke](https://github.com/pyinvoke/invoke) is a flexible Python task manager that comes bundled with Pelican.
-I wrote a few custom tasks to help with the deployment process.
-These tasks make use of [minify-html](https://github.com/wilsonzlin/minify-html) and [rcssmin](https://github.com/ndparker/rcssmin) to minify the HTML and CSS files.
+[Invoke](https://github.com/pyinvoke/invoke) is a flexible Python task manager bundled with Pelican.
+It helps automate common development tasks, making the publishing process more efficient.
+Here are the key tasks I implemented:

+1. **Post Creation**: Automate the creation of new blog posts with proper formatting
+2. **Asset Optimization**: Minify HTML and CSS files
+3. **Cache Management**: Implement cache busting for better performance
+4. **Local Development**: Runs Pelican in watch mode and serve the site locally

+Here's the implementation:

 ```python
 from datetime import datetime